aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/tutorials/training_llama_tp_zero1.rst

 .. _llama2_7b_tp_zero1_tutorial:

-Training Llama3.1-8B, Llama3-8B and Llama2-7B with Tensor Parallelism and ZeRO-1 Optimizer (``neuronx-distributed`` )
+Training Llama3.1-8B, Llama3-8B and Llama2-7B with Tensor Parallelism and ZeRO-1 Optimizer
 ========================================================================================================

 In this section, we showcase how to pre-train Llama3.1-8B, Llama3 8B and Llama2 7B model on four Trn1.32xlarge instances